bob-ros2/rosgpt4all/docker/README.md

 ros2 launch rosgpt4all gpt.launch.py terminal:=true ns:=/bob/gpt
 ```

-> **Running under Windows**\
+> **Running under Windows using X-Server**\
 > This works as well with Docker Desktop under Windows.
-It's highly recommeneded to use a more modern X-Server like [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/) than the standard Xming because it got no updates for a couple of years.\
+It's highly recommeneded to use a more modern X-Server like [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/) than the standard Xming because it got no updates for a couple of years and some features are not working which are needed by e.g. the ROS `rqt` GUI.\
 When starting the X-Server with `Xlaunch` choose `Multiple Windows`, `Disable access control` and set `Display number` to 0.\
-Use `-v DISPLAY=<ip>:0.0` instead of `localhost:0.0` otherwise it does not reach the host.
+Use `-v DISPLAY=<host-ip>:0.0` instead of `localhost:0.0` otherwise it does not reach the host.

 ## Pre Build Docker Image
 There is also a pre build image available.
 Replace the image name with this one in order to use it.